maryarbab/technical_exercise/DATA_GUIDANCE.md

 The range of years for which the data is considered valid by the source, expressed as "2022" or "2016-2021" for example.

-### years_calculated_from
-`string` | defined structure

-The range of years for which the data is calculated from, if such information is provided by the source, expressed as "2021" or "2016-2018" for example.

 ### region
 `string` | defined values